- Academic Affairs

 - Do you offer on time payment or any other discounts?

-- What percentage of borrowers actually receives the discounts you offer?
+- What percentage of borrowers actually receive the discounts you offer?

 - Are your discounts guaranteed or are they subject to change later?